BunsenMcDubbs/congressvis/README.md

  - `data/` has the raw data from govtrack (see README there)
  - `utils/` has python scripts to quickly import `data` files into MySQL
- - The rest of this repo is cool front-end d3 stuff! yay!
+ - The rest of this repo is/will be nodejs stuff